memgraph/memgraph/docs/user_technical/quick-start.md

 #### Secure Sockets Layer (SSL)

-Secure connections are not supported in alpha.
+Secure connections are not supported.
 For this reason each client driver needs to be configured not to use encryption.
 Consult driver-specific guides for details.